Meta is working with the US government to use Llama AI.

 Meta is “working with the public sector to adopt Llama across the US government,” according to CEO Mark Zuckerberg.

-The comment, made during his opening remarks for Meta’s third-quarter earnings conference call on Wednesday, raises a lot of important questions: Exactly what parts of the government will use Meta’s AI models?
+The comment, made during his opening remarks for Meta's third-quarter earnings conference call on Wednesday, raises a lot of important questions: Exactly what parts of the government will use Meta's AI models?
 What will the AI be used for?
-Will there be any sort of specific military applications of Llama?
-Is Meta getting paid for any of this?
+Will there be any kind of military-specific applications of Llama?
+OpenAI and Anthropic recently announced that they will share their models with the Institute of Security US AI to conduct tests security in advance.
+Google has a documented relationship as an AI provider for the Pentagon, although this relationship is intermittent.

 In a recent blog postOpenAI mentioned that its models are being used by DARPA, the United States Agency for International Development, and Los Alamos National Laboratory.

-While we wait to hear about Meta’s AI work with the government, Zuckerberg teased a bit more about the upcoming Llama model on the Q3 earnings call.
-He said version four is training on “a larger group than I’ve seen for anything else that others are doing” and that he expects “new modalities,” “more robust reasoning,” and “much faster” performance when it debuts next year.
+While we wait to hear about Meta's AI work with the government, Zuckerberg teased a bit more about the upcoming Llama model on the Q3 earnings call.
+He said version four is training on "a larger group than I've seen for anything else that others are doing" and that he expects "new modalities," "more robust reasoning," and a performance "much faster" when it debuts next year.

 He acknowledged that Meta plans to continue spending more on AI in 2025, which “may not be what investors want to hear in the near term.”
 But he believes the benefits are worth it.